jothepro/djinni-library-template/README.md

 ## How to use this template

 * Create a new repository using this template.
+Check it out on your local machine.
+* Create a `VERSION` file specifying a temporary version for local development.
+The build process relies on the existence of either a `VERSION`-file (e.g. `0.0.1`), or a Git release tag (e.g. `v0.0.1`) for determining the library version.
 * Make sure you understand how to use it in your project & how to build & run for development before you change something.
 * Search for all occurrences of "MyDjinniLibrary", "DjinniLibrary", "My" in the project to replace all occurrences of the template target and/or namespaces.
 You can ignore anything inside `lib/djinni-generated`, as it will be updated by